CraftLight-Network/Wrench/README.md

 **CraftLight Network:** [![Discord](https://discordapp.com/api/guilds/525487377817534484/embed.png?18)](https://craftlight.org/discord)

 ## About
-This bot is used mainly for the CraftLight Network.<br/>
+This bot is used mainly for the CraftLight Network.
 If you would like to see this bot in action, go to the [CraftLight Network Discord server](https://craftlight.org/discord).

 WrenchBot is a fun and helpful bot.